I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createbundleobject.md

 The number of the DXGK object to be bundled.

-`dwBundleDesiredAccess`

-The desired access for bundle handle.

-`hNtBundleHandle`

-The NT bundle handle.

-`pBundleObjectAttributes`

-Object attributes for the bundled object.

 `phObjects`

 A pointer to the array of the DXGK object to be bundled.